Mother (video game series)

 (known as EarthBound outside Japan) is a video game series that consists of three role-playing video games: Mother (1989), known as EarthBound Beginnings outside Japan, for the Family Computer; Mother 2 (1994), known as EarthBound outside Japan, for the Super Nintendo Entertainment System; and Mother 3 (2006) for the Game Boy Advance.

 Written by Shigesato Itoi, published by Nintendo, and featuring game mechanics modeled on the Dragon Quest series, Mother is known for its sense of humor, originality, and parody.
 The player uses weapons and psychic powers to fight hostile enemies, which include animated everyday objects, aliens and brainwashed people.
-Signature elements of the series include a lighthearted approach to plot, battle sequences with psychedelic backgrounds, and the "rolling HP meter": player health ticks down like an odometer rather than instantly being subtracted, allowing the player to take preventative action, such as healing or finishing the battle, before the damage is fully dealt.
+Signature elements of the series include a lighthearted approach to the plot, battle sequences with psychedelic backgrounds, and the "rolling HP meter": player health ticks down like an odometer rather than instantly being subtracted, allowing the player to take preventative action, such as healing or finishing the battle, before the damage is fully dealt.
 While the franchise is popular in Japan, in the Anglosphere it is best associated with the cult following behind EarthBound.

 While visiting Nintendo for other business, Itoi approached Shigeru Miyamoto about making Mother.
 When approved for a sequel, Itoi increased his involvement in the design process over the five-year development of EarthBound.
 When the project began to flounder, producer and later Nintendo president Satoru Iwata rescued the game.
 EarthBound's English localizers were given great liberties when translating the Japanese game's cultural allusions.
 The American version sold poorly despite a multimillion-dollar marketing budget.
 Mother 3 was originally slated for release on the Nintendo 64 and its 64DD disk drive accessory, but was cancelled in 2000.
 Three years later, the project was reannounced for the Game Boy Advance alongside a rerelease of Mother and Mother 2 in the combined cartridge Mother 1 + 2.
 Mother 3 abandoned the 3D graphics progress for a 2D style, and became a bestseller upon its release.
 EarthBound was rereleased for the Wii U Virtual Console in 2013, and Mother received its English-language debut for the same platform in 2015, retitled EarthBound Beginnings.
 In 2022, Nintendo released Mother 1 and 2 to their Nintendo Switch Online service.
+Mother 3 later came to the service exclusively in Japan in 2024.

 EarthBound is widely regarded as a video game classic, and is included in multiple top-ten lists.
 In absence of continued official support for the series, members of the EarthBound fan community organized online to advocate for further series releases through petitions and fan art.
-Their projects include a full fan translation of Mother 3, a full-length documentary, and a fangame sequel-turned-spiritual successor called Oddity.
-Ness, the protagonist of EarthBound, received exposure from his inclusion in all five entries of the Super Smash Bros. series.
+Their projects include a full fan translation of Mother 3, a full-length documentary, and fangame attempts.
+Ness, the protagonist of EarthBound and Lucas, the protagonist of Mother 3, received exposure from their inclusion in the Super Smash Bros. series.
 Other Mother series locations and characters have made appearances in the fighting games.